webdevcody/node-cli-course/README.md

         - yarn run build
     ```
 - domain
-  - add domain
+  - setup domain on amplify
-  - point CNAME of GCP to amplify endpoint
+  - create dns record to point to cloudfront

 # How to Run